1988–89 in English football: Diary of the season

 6 November 1988 – Arsenal go second in the First Division with a 4–1 away over Nottingham Forest.
 They are now Norwich's nearest challengers, six points behind with a game in hand.

 11 November 1988 – Ralph Milne, the 27-year-old winger with Bristol City in the Third Division, makes a surprise £170,000 move to Manchester United.

-12 November 1988 – Norwich are still top of the First Division but draw 1–1 at home to Sheffield Wednesday, with Arsenal winning 1–0 at Newcastle to cut Norwich's lead to four points.
+12 November 1988 – Norwich City are still top of the First Division but draw 1–1 at home to Sheffield Wednesday, with Arsenal winning 1–0 at Newcastle United to cut Norwich's lead to four points.
 Southampton go third win a 3–1 home win over Aston Villa.
-Manchester United make it six draws from their first 11 games with a 2–2 stalemate away to Derby.
+Manchester United make it six draws from their first 11 games with a 2–2 stalemate away to Derby County.

 15 November 1988 – Everton striker Adrian Heath is sold to Espanyol of Spain for £600,000.

-16 November 1988 – England draw 1–1 with Saudi Arabia in a friendly in Riyadh, with goalkeeper David Seaman making his international debut.
-Manchester United sell winger Jesper Olsen to Bordeaux of France for £400,000, where he links up with former Tottenham Hotspur striker Clive Allen.
+16 November 1988 – Manchester United sell winger Jesper Olsen to Bordeaux of France for £400,000, where he links up with former Tottenham Hotspur striker Clive Allen.

 18 November 1988 – Oxford United captain Tommy Caton returns to the First Division in a £100,000 move to Charlton Athletic.
 Manchester United sell Danish winger Jesper Olsen to Bordeaux for £400,000.

 19 November 1988 – The FA Cup first round kicks off with non-league Altrincham and Bognor Regis Town both seeing off Football League opposition.
 Norwich drop points again when they are held to a 1–1 draw at Everton, with Arsenal cutting the gap between first and second to two points with a 3–0 home win over Middlesbrough.
-A relegation crunch game at Kenilworth Road sees Luton beat West Ham 4–1.
-Bottom club Newcastle crash to a 4–0 defeat at Millwall.
+A relegation crunch game at Kenilworth Road sees Luton Town beat West Ham United 4–1.
+Bottom club Newcastle United crash to a 4–0 defeat at Millwall.
 Portsmouth go top of the Second Division, level on points with Watford and Blackburn, with a 3–0 home win over Barnsley.

 23 November 1988 – Manchester United are held to a 1–1 draw at home to Sheffield Wednesday in the First Division, and have now drawn eight of their opening 13 league games.
-Tottenham and Coventry draw 1–1 in a stalemate at White Hart Lane.
-Liverpool beat Arsenal 2–1 in a League Cup third round replay at Anfield.
+Tottenham Hotspur and Coventry City draw 1–1 in a stalemate at White Hart Lane.
+Liverpool beat Arsenal 2–1 in a League Cup third round replay at Villa Park.

 25 November 1988 – Wimbledon defender Terry Phelan is omitted from tomorrow's squad for the First Division fixture against Liverpool due to a court appearance he faces on a charge of cannabis possession.